abhiThere/devsmeet/README.md

 # Features

-* View list of upcoming meetups.
+* View the list of upcoming meetups.
 * Mark a meetup as favorite.
-* View list of favorite meetups.
+* View the list of favorite meetups.
 * Schedule a new meetup.

 # Built With